lejard-h/chopper/faq.md

 ```

 ## GZip converter example
-You can use converters for anything you want to modify the requests / responses.
+You can use converters for modifying requests and responses.
 For example, to use GZip for post request you can write something like this:

 ```dart